Project Conversations To and From Slack

 - You will also need access in Workamajig to Menu > Admin/Manager > System Setup > Connections.

-- And access to Menu > Admin/Manager > Employees in order to populate the Slack member ID per user.
+- You will also need access to Menu > Admin/Manager > Employees in order to populate the Slack member ID per user.

 Slack Setup